lizaodawn/IMMARKUS-wiki-clone/06-Working-with-Metadata.md

 ## Recording Metadata in Annotation Mode

-You can also enter metadata for individual images in the Annotation Mode.
-Click the individual image to enter the Annotation Mode and select the metadata tab in the right panel (red square in **Figure 15**).
-Select the schema for your metadata and fill in the properties you defined under metadata in the Data Model view.
+You can also enter metadata for individual images in the annotation mode.
+Click the individual image to enter the annotation mode and select the metadata tab in the right panel (red square in **Figure 15**).
+Select the schema for your metadata and fill in the properties you defined under **metadata** in the **Data Model** view.

 ![Screenshot (537)](https://github.com/rsimon/immarkus/assets/128056738/f0d2ffec-2310-4266-a4e8-eba572fddb04)